ckwden/denck-jira/README.md

 # FastMCP Server

-This repository contains a simple [FastMCP](https://github.com/jlowin/fastmcp) server that integrates with Atlassian Jira and Confluence and can also make requests to OpenAI models.
+This repository contains a collection of small [FastMCP](https://github.com/jlowin/fastmcp) servers that integrate with Atlassian Jira and Confluence.
+Each set of tools is exposed from its own MCP server.

 ## Features
+- Jira MCP server
   - Create Jira issues
   - List Jira boards
+  - Search Jira issues with the `search` tool
+  - Fetch issues with the `fetch` tool
+- Confluence MCP server
   - Create Confluence pages
-- Query OpenAI models
-- Search Confluence content with the `search` tool using a query string
+  - Search Confluence pages with the `search` tool using a query string
   - Fetch full pages with the `fetch` tool

 ## Setup
 1. Install dependencies using [uv](https://github.com/astral-sh/uv):